 Hoka shoes are some of the most popular running shoes on the market and for good reason.
 They are extremely comfortable, durable, and affordable.
 However, like any other piece of footwear, they can become dirty and need to be cleaned occasionally.
-Here are four tips to help you clean your Hoka shoes safely and effectively:

 - Use mild soap or shampoo.